nerves-project-attic/nerves_init_gadget/README.md

 outgrow `nerves_init_gadget` and when that happens, you can use it as an example.

-By design, this project is mostly dependences and only a little bit of "glue" code.
+By design, this project is mostly dependences and only a little "glue" code.
 Here's a summary of what you get:

-* Link-local networking for devices that can connect via a USB gadget interface like the Raspberry Pi Zero and Beaglebone boards.
+* Basic network initialization for USB gadget devices (Raspberry Pi Zero and Beaglebone) and wired and wireless Ethernet
-* mDNS support to advertise a name like `nerves.local`
+* mDNS support to advertise a name like `nerves.local` or `nerves-1234.local` if devices have serial numbers
 * Device detection, filesystem mounting, and basic device control from `nerves_runtime`
 * Over-the-air firmware updates using `nerves_firmware_ssh`
 * Easy setup of Erlang distribution to support remsh, Observer and other debug and tracing tools